Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 ### 5.4 Archive <a name ="archive"/>

 All the expired, manually archived and assigned proposals goes here.
 Each proposal has a modify button which permits you to edit and then restore an archived proposal.
+Use the search bar to find immediately what you are searching for.

 <img src="guideImages/archive.png" alt="drawing" width="500"/>